 The inside of the House of Representatives looked like every other lower house chamber I’d been to, except for the seat of the Greens Party leader which was adorned with a possum skin.
 Possums were introduced from Australia in 1837 and ever since have been a terrible pest.
 Mind you, almost 150 years later New Zealand introduced Richard Wilkins into Australia, so I think we’ll call it even.

 There are two things that stand out within New Zealand’s parliamentary system that they are extremely proud of – the workings of a Select Committee Room allowing direct representation inside Parliament House for members of the public on issues of Maori Affairs being one, and the fact that in 1893 NZ was the first country in the world where women were allowed to vote.
 I was hoping to have a chat to the country’s second female Prime Minister, Helen Clark, about these issues when the tour briefly stopped in the Executive Offices in the Beehive, but as Parliament wasn’t sitting she wasn’t around.
-She was probably at home in the back shed tinkering with the engine on her lawnmower, checking on the progress of her home brewed beer, or doing some other similar knockabout blokey hobby.
-She seems like she’d have more of a knack for those kinds of things than her Australian compatriot John Howard would.
+She was probably at home in the back shed tinkering with the engine on her lawnmower or checking on the progress of her home brewed beer.
+I’ve always imagined she’d have more of a knack for those kinds of things than her Australian compatriot John Howard.

 I thought I may have left the amazing twisting roads behind on the South Island, but not long after saying goodbye to my relatives and leaving Wellington’s suburbs the motorway narrowed to a two lane road snaking around steep green farmland.
 My destination was Hastings, where I had the chance to catch up with Dave, a guy from my first Contiki tour in Europe.
 When he had evening classes for a few hours in neighbouring Napier it gave me a chance to head over there and wander around.
 At Te Papa the day before I had been on a simulation of the 1931 earthquake that flattened Napier, and with Art Deco architecture very much in vogue at the time of re-building it has perhaps the most complete assembly of buildings of the rounded style in the world.
 I also enjoyed the Norfolk pine tree lined Marine Parade, a promenade behind a pebbly beach that gave the place a distinctly European air.